 Unfortunately, Young Link is crippled by a devastating AI flaw: when recovering, it will try its tether recovery, but will miss and fall too low to recover with its up special.
 It often self-destructs in this manner at extremely low percentages, and so Young Link’s FP must be trained to remain on-stage at all costs.
 It isn’t known why Young Link’s AI seems to think its tether recovery is longer than it actually is; one theory is that Young Link’s AI was built by copying Link’s Super Smash Bros.
 4 AI (and in that game, Link’s tether recovery was longer than Young Link’s is in Ultimate).
 Young Link also has less range and power than Link, making him quite outclassed by his adult counterpart.

-In a similar vein as the Ice Climbers, Young Link loses many of his tournament matches by self-destructing; as a result, his representation and results have been below-average.
-Leaf’s Young Link was once considered the strongest, but Cucco-Master’s has since appeared to claim that title.
+In a similar situation as the Ice Climbers, Young Link loses many of his tournament matches by self-destructing.
+When he is trained to remain on-stage, though, he fares much better.
+Young Link’s tournament results and representation have been below-average.
+Leaf’s Young Link amiibo was once considered the strongest, but Lady Cucco’s has since appeared to claim that title.